rockcookies/go-validation/README.md

 ### Validation Errors

-The `validation.ValidateStruct` method returns validation errors found in struct fields in terms of `validation.Errors` which is a map of fields and their corresponding errors.
+The `validation.ValidateStructWithContext` method returns validation errors found in struct fields in terms of `validation.Errors` which is a map of fields and their corresponding errors.
 Nil is returned if validation passes.

 By default, `validation.Errors` uses the struct tags named `json` to determine what names should be used to